bitbased/source-tools/README.md

 [![Installs](https://img.shields.io/badge/installs-beta-orange.svg)](https://marketplace.visualstudio.com/items?itemName=bitbased.source-tools)
 [![Rating](https://img.shields.io/badge/rating-beta-yellow.svg)](https://marketplace.visualstudio.com/items?itemName=bitbased.source-tools&ssr=false#review-details)

+> **Note:** This extension is currently in early development.
+It may not perform efficiently with large repositories or large files due to the nature of its diff processing.

 Source Tools enhances your git workflow by providing visual indicators of changes in your code, helping you track modifications since a specific git reference point.

 ## Features